zeman/perfmap/README.md

 ##Change Log

-2014-10-06 First push of rough proof of concept 2014-10-07 Added background-image support
+- 2014-10-06 First push of rough proof of concept
+- 2014-10-07 Added background-image support
-2014-10-08 Added interactive legend with page level timing and timeline head on overlay hover
+- 2014-10-08 Added interactive legend with page level timing and timeline head on overlay hover
+- 2014-10-12 Ignore elements with visibility:hidden, check for viewport sized images and treat like a body image, design tweaks

 ##Thanks